ethjs/ethjs-account/README.md

 */
 ```

+Note, the address exported is the mix case checksum.

 ## About

-This module is meant to help in the generation of Ethereum accounts.
-It serves as a very simple module to generate a valid private key, public key and Ethereum address, given a value of entropy.
-Good entropy generation is critical for safe Ethereum account creation.
-Please see the `user-guide` for more details.
+This module is meant to aid in the management and generation of Ethereum account keys.
+It is still pending review.
+Entropy generation is handled by a combination of sha3 hashing, crypto random bytes and provided entropy salt.
+It is up the developer to ensure good entropy is generated for the accounts.

+This module contains methods to convert private keys into Buffer public keys, and Buffer public keys into Ethereum addresses.
+The sha3 method is exposed as it is needed for key generation.

+See the `user-guide` for more details on good entropy generation, and other module information.

 ## Method API